Veronica Samuels

 DEAD HORSE RANCH STATE PARK

-The Dead Horse Ranch State Park, about ten miles from Jerome is a unique historic site continuously occupied since 8,000 BC.
+The Dead Horse Ranch State Park, about ten miles from Jerome, is a unique historic site that has been continuously occupied since 8,000 BC.

 It is one of the best things to do in Jerome Az for outdoor lovers and families.

-It may not appear so, but it is one of the best spots for kayaking in Sedona, thanks to its two lagoons, filled with water even during the hottest days.
+It may not appear so, but it is one of the best spots for kayaking in Sedona, thanks to its two lagoons, which are filled with water even on the hottest days.

 Spot grey fox, coyote, javelina and many beautiful birds.